Clubs and Organizations

 Dance Team Pacesetters

-Sponsors - Darby Boyd
+Sponsors - Darby Boyd, Sarah Peterson

 Pacesetter tryouts are open to any 9th, 10th or 11th grade student who is interested in being a part of a spirit dance group representing THS.
 A mandatory parent information meeting is held in early March informing parents of financial obligations, mandatory events, and requirements of the team members.
 A week long clinic is held after school to prepare the girls for try-outs on that Friday.
 The try-outs are held in March.
 Pacesetters is a year-round activity.

-Sponsors - Gay Hollis, Jennifer Simpson
+Sponsors - Gay Hollis, Greg McGee

 Taylor Speech and Debate is an organization that competes in a variety of speech, debate, and interpretation contests at the local, state, and national levels.
 Events include speaking on current events, prepared oratorical speeches, improvisational speeches, debates on government policy or values in conflict, student congress, solo and duet dramatic or humorous performances, and interpretive reading Membership is open to any student in grades 9 – 12.